Contrarian investing means to invest against the crowd, and to be skeptical of general market sentiment.

 It can be applied to other stock indices as well, like the FTSE 100 or the Nikkei 225.

-When it becomes high, it means people are overpaying for stocks, and when it’s low, it means people are underpaying for stocks.
+When it becomes high, it generally means people are overpaying for stocks, and when it’s low, it means people are underpaying for stocks.
 Historically, every single time the ratio was high, it resulted in stock market returns for the S&P 500 being bad over the next 20-year period.
 And whenever the ratio was low, it resulted in stock market returns being good over the next 20-year period.

-Read more about index fund valuation approaches here.
+It’s a bit more complicated than that, so read more about index fund valuation approaches here.

 A Conservative Approach